 Hint: I am.

-Now that I’ve told you my broccoli life story, I just want to discuss the fact that the dressing on this healthy broccoli salad is about 1 million times healthier AND, the creamy factor?
+Now that I’ve told you my broccoli life story, I just want to discuss the fact that the dressing on this vegan paleo broccoli cashew salad is about 1 million times healthier AND, the creamy factor?
 It’s from out of control CRAZY TOWN.

-Like the avocado smoothie bowl from Monday, I used Cashew Cream to make this salad healthy and Paleo-friendly.
+Like the avocado smoothie bowl, I used Cashew Cream to make this salad healthy and Paleo-friendly.
 But, I took a few notes from the Indian Paleo Chicken Kebab Recipe and added a LITTLE curry kick because spice is kind of my life.

-Instead of raisins (because, really, they’re just icky, humiliated grapes) I used dried cranberries for a little pop of sweetness, and some MORE cashews and sunflower seeds for some CRUNCHYCRUNCHYYUM texture goodness.
+Speaking of things to stir in, instead of raisins (because I think raisins are an abomination to the food world) I used dried cranberries for a little pop of sweetness, and some MORE cashews and sunflower seeds for some CRUNCHYCRUNCHYYUM texture goodness.
+Of course there’s bacon because what kind of broccoli salad is good without it.

 Learn from my poor life choices.

-This paleo, healthy Broccoli Salad is jazzed up with a curried cashew cream dressing.
-It's a quick and easy side dish that is always a crowd pleaser!
+This Vegan Paleo Broccoli Cashew Salad is jazzed up with a curried cashew cream dressing.
+It's a quick, easy and healthy side that's always a crowd pleaser!

 For the dressing: